Our products are almost all RoHS and REACH compliant. There are few exceptions, such as mercury relays or some special sensors.

 normally open (Form A)

-The reed switch is open in the resting position.
+In retirement, the Reed contact is open.
 When a magnet is placed near the switch, the paddles move towards each other – the switch closes.
-If the magnet is removed, the reed switch will open again.
+If the magnet is removed, the reed contact reopens.

 normally closed (Form B)

-A reed switch closed in a resting position opens when a magnet is brought near and closes when the magnet is removed again.
+A closed reed contact opens when a magnet is brought near and closes when the magnet is removed.

 change over (Form C)